|

 in Ireland, especially the linen industry in Ulster.
 Irish wool,

 butter, beef and pork meat were exported to foreign countries.
+At this time, an Irish Parliament was established, which was

 suppressed by the Parliament in Westminster in the United Kingdom.